|

 - a herbicide that will indiscriminately kill or

-injure all plants that come in contact with it.
+injure many different types of plants that come into contact with it.
 See

 selective pesticide. |